 “I enjoy learning about corporations.”

-I saw a fully nude homeless man in Port Authority while drinking a can of warm Bud Light Lime from a cup at Au Bon Pain. —SAO
+I saw a fully nude homeless man in Port Authority while drinking a can of Bud Light Lime from a cup at Au Bon Pain. —SAO

 I was an RA for high schoolers at a pre-college summer program.
 We followed the same curfew as the students and were required to be sober except on our one night off every three weeks.
 On my night off, I took some coworkers out for a birthday party.
 Her less than sober musings included: